R-1 Visa: Key Takeaways

 The cost of an R-1 visa is distributed between the R-1 visa applicant and the sponsoring religious organization or institution.

-- The filing fee for Form I-129 is paid by the sponsoring organization and is currently $460.
+- The filing fee for Form I-129, Petition for a Nonimmigrant Worker is paid by the sponsoring organization and is currently $510.

 How To Apply For An R-1 Visa